binaricorn/mfadt-majorstudio-1/Assignments/5 in 5/Day-2.md

 One interesting thing I found about these washing sponges is that they have TWO sides: one side is hard and rough, another side is soft and fine.
 This dual-functionality facilitates our daily lives.

-I tried to extend this duality by trying to associate it with words that give the same feeling when I touch the washing sponge:
+I tried to extend this duality by associating it with words that give the same feelings when I touch the washing sponges:

 ###### "Hard and Rough": "Difficult", "Dislike", "Negative", "Harmful", "Dangerous"...